Start Here

 You’re not starting from scratch.

 You arrive here with history behind you, habits already formed, relationships in place, and responsibilities already underway.
-That’s how real lives work.
+That’s how real life works.

-If you’re reading this, something probably feels unsettled.
+If you’re reading this, something probably feels off.
 You may be working hard and still unsure where it’s leading.
-You may be handling more responsibility than you expected and still feel like something isn’t fully connected.
+You may have run into difficulties you didn’t expect and still be figuring out what they mean.

 This page is here to help you get your bearings.